2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 After completing their Bachelor's Degree, Fine Arts graduates from Ball State carry an average student debt load of $25,074.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $194.

-Read full report on Fine & Studio Arts at Ball State University
+Full Fine & Studio Arts at Ball State University Report

-With a ranking of #10, Northern Michigan University did quite well on this year’s most popular schools for fine and studio arts students working on their bachelor’s degree.
-Northern Michigan University is a moderately-sized public school located in the remote town of Marquette.
+Northern Michigan University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree fine and studio arts programs.
+Northern Michigan University is a moderately-sized public school located in the town of Marquette.

 About 57% of the students majoring in Fine Arts at the school are women while 43% are male.